E0217-ESDCS/ESDCS_EDA_TOOLS/README.md

 ### 🔹 macOS (15.6 Sequoia)
 We will use Docker to create a Linux environment for **iverilog, yosys, opensta**.
 We will use **Surfer** natively on macOS as waveform viewer.

-➡️ See the following steps/link given above for the installation process.
+➡️ See the following steps for the installation process.

 ---